 Why I Became a Doctor

 No one in my family is a physician.
 Growing up, my parents held physicians in high regard.
 Both for their academic achievement as well as their dedication to helping others.
 As a child, I suffered from allergies, migraines, and vertigo so I was quite familiar with the doctor's office.
 Originally, I wanted to be a carpenter.
 I spent a lot of time helping my dad with woodworking and remodeling projects and was quite skilled with my hands.
 But I showed an aptitude for science that wouldn't be used as a carpenter.
 When I was 13, my dad had an unfortunate accident and sustained facial trauma that changed my life’s path.
 A surgeon was called in on a Sunday evening as my father's life hung in the balance.
 That surgeon's skill saved my father and planted the seed that would grow into my life's work.
 As he did, I wanted to be able to use my intelligence, compassion, and even manual dexterity to make a difference in the lives of others.
-For me, there could be no other career with greater rewards than medicine.
+For me, there could be no other career with greater rewards than surgery.
 For a young boy who nearly lost his beloved father, my profession provides me daily with the chance to pay it forward.

 The Craft of Surgery